danwin007/301-book-app/README.md

 2:00pm: finished lunch, partner power hour, and career work.
 Now settling into starting on this lab.

+4:30pm: been working on getting homepage dummy data rendering.
+Needed help from Cory and Leo to do that.
+Dummy data is working now.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->